walter-a-jablonowski/damn-small-engine/README.md

 $view->list1 = $listView1;

-// or
+// Add a list alternative version

 $list2 = new View( 'list2_entries.html' );
 $list2->setValues( $listData );
 $view->list2 = $list2;

-// you could also add a list 2 a list
+// You could also add a list 2 a list

 $outerList = new ListView();
 $outerList->addView( $listView1 );